 SCIC205 Microbiology 3 CLASS HOURS/3 LAB HOURS/4 CREDITS This is a comprehensive study of the basic principles of microbiology as it applies to the health field.
 A brief survey of the history of the science is given.
 Emphasis is placed on understanding the variety and differences of microbes and their relationship to humans.
 Laboratory study accompanies this and successful completion of these exercises is a partial requirement of the course.
+Upon completion of this course, the student will be able to use the concepts and principles of microbiology to explain the relationships of microorganisms with other microbes.
 (Prerequisite:SCIC101 or 201 or matriculation in CLT program)

-SOCIAL SCIENCE
+SOCIAL SCIENCES